-Equity Compensation Plan Information(4)

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))

-(a) (b) (c)

-Equity compensation plans approved by security holders 493,000(1) \$43.80 1,087,068(3)

-holders (2)

-Total 493,000 \$43.80 1,087,068

-- (1) Composed of 436,000 shares of Common stock and 57,000 shares of Class B common stock. - (2) Does not include 103,750 shares of non-vested (restricted) Common stock, net of cancellations and 455,000 shares of non-vested (restricted) Class B common stock, net of cancellations granted to certain employees prior to the adoption of the Amended and Restated 2001 Incentive Compensation Plan. - (3) Composed of 1,018,392 shares reserved for issuance under the Amended and Restated 2001 Incentive Compensation Plan and 68,676 shares reserved for issuance under the Third Amended and Restated 1996 Qualified Employee Stock Purchase Plan ("ESPP").
-An aggregate of 8,515 shares of Common stock were purchased under the ESPP in 2010. - (4) See Note 6 to the consolidated financial statements included in our 2010 Annual Report to Shareholders for additional information regarding share-based compensation and benefit plans.
+Eq uity Compensation Plan Information(4 ) Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a) (c) Equity compensation plans approved by security holders 493,000(1) \$ 43.80 1,087,068(3) Equity compensation plans not approved by security holders (2) Total 493,000 \$ 43.80 1,087,068 common stock, net of cancellations granted to certain employees prior to the adoption of the Amended and Restated 2001 Incentive Compensation Plan.
+(3) Composed of 1,018,392 shares reserved for issuance under the Amended and Restated 2001 Incentive Compensation Plan and 68,676 shares reserved for issuance under the Third Amended and Restated 1996 Qualified Employee Stock Purchase Plan ("ESPP").
+An aggregate of 8,515 shares of Common stock were purchased under the ESPP in 2010.